Last Updated and Effective as of: June 30, 2023

 How We Use Kids’ Personal Information

-We may use and share Kids’ Personal Information: (1) to provide our services to a child (such as the games and activities your child would like to play); (2) to comply with the law (such as when we use Kids’ Personal Information for record-keeping to satisfy legal and compliance obligations); (3) in accordance with valid consent (where a parent has provided consent for their child); and (4) as necessary for business interests (such as when we collect and use a child's data in support of internal operations, taking into account the impact on the child's privacy).
+We may use and disclose Kids’ Personal Information: (1) to provide our services to a child (such as the games and activities your child would like to play); (2) to comply with the law or legal process (such as when we use Kids’ Personal Information for record-keeping to satisfy legal and compliance obligations); (3) in accordance with valid consent (where a parent has provided consent for their child); and (4) as necessary for business interests (such as when we collect and use a child's data in support of internal operations, taking into account the impact on the child's privacy, or for security purposes).

-We use the services of other companies to help us run our Kids Sites.
-This means that some information we collect on Kids Sites may be collected or accessed by those service providers.
+We use service providers to help us run our Kids Sites.
 Our service providers can only use Kids’ Personal Information to do the tasks we hire them to do, in the ways we allow them to, such as enabling registration, maintaining accounts, fulfilling account requests, and customer service.
-Our service providers cannot use Kids Personal Information for any other reason, and we require them to maintain the confidentiality, security and integrity of Kids’ Personal Information.
+Our service providers cannot use Kids’ Personal Information for any other reason, and we require them to maintain the confidentiality, security and integrity of Kids’ Personal Information.

 Behaviorally Targeted Advertising

-We reserve the right to share or disclose information, including Kids’ Personal Information, collected from a child:
+We reserve the right to disclose information, including Kids’ Personal Information, collected from a child:

 Our Kids Sites maintain reasonable technical and organizational standards to help ensure that Kids’ Personal Information is secure, including encryption.
 However, no Internet site or service can guarantee 100% security, so it is possible that someone could unlawfully access Kids’ Personal Information despite our efforts.

 When prior parental consent is required, we ask for it in ways allowed by COPPA.
 For example, if Kids’ Personal Information will be used only by us, we may ask for the parent's consent by email.
-While we do not currently, and do not expect to, use Kids’ Personal Information in this manner, if Kids’ Personal Information would be disclosed on the Kids Site or shared with a third party besides a service provider, we would obtain a higher level of consent from the parent, such as by a form to be returned via U.S. mail or electronic scan, or consent obtained in connection with a credit card purchase.
+While we do not currently, and do not expect to, use Kids’ Personal Information in this manner, if Kids’ Personal Information would be disclosed on the Kids Site or disclosed to a third party besides a service provider, we would obtain a consent from the parent as required by law, such as by a form to be returned via U.S. mail or electronic scan, or consent obtained in connection with a credit card purchase.

 Parental Choices and Controls